 The IS can provide a facilitated self-assessment and improvement planning session to Administrations, using agreed checklists of key statements to critical review how the Administration operates.
 The checklists explore areas such as leadership, communication, working relationships with officers, and roles and responsibilities, but will be tailored to the needs of each Administration

-Consultancy services are available upon request, to enquire further please contact firstname.lastname@example.org
+Other consultancy services are available upon request.
+To enquire further please contact David Barr.